 Here's the Ansul 1000-pound system installed on a Forward Control FC-170.
 This truck has been restored by the Military Firefighter Heritage Foundation and is displayed with their collection at Goodfellow AFB in Texas.
-Jim Fairweather told us, "The predecessor to the modern P-13 and P-20 USAF firefighting vehicles, this last-of-its-kind Ansul/Jeep dry chemical vehicle served at Thule AB, Greenland, where its small size enabled it to traverse the narrow tunnels connecting the buildings and nodes of the Ballistic Missile Early Warning System (BMEWS)."
+Jim Fairweather told us, "The predecessor to the modern P-13 and P-20 USAF firefighting vehicles, this last-of-its-kind Ansul/Jeep dry chemical vehicle served at Thule AB in Greenland, where its small size enabled it to traverse the narrow tunnels connecting the buildings and nodes of the Ballistic Missile Early Warning System (BMEWS)."

 See also a front view photo (60K JPEG) and a left side view of the tanks (60K JPEG).